jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_snow.nml.rst

       :type: logical
       :default: F

+      Only used if :nml:mem:`nsmax` > 0.

       TRUE
           Pass rainfall and melting from the canopy to the snowpack as infiltration.

       FALSE
           No effect.